 The air felt heavy to the Hero as he made his way down the descending tunnel.
 The swamps of Blighttown were their own kind of heaviness, a dampness and muckiness that was nauseating to the Hero when he first ventured into them, the decomposing sludge of civilization’s discardings and unravelings, human excrement and hollow remains.
 Yet even as he left those swamps behind him, the new sights that he encountered made his stomach churn.
 Rather than dead and decomposed, his environs were alive with precious life.
 Precious and pulsating.

 The walls were webbed in a white and thick cake.
 Only once did the Hero brush past them.
 They were soft to touch, and they beat back.
 Like the chambers of a heart, the tunnel walls pulsed to a regular rhythm.
 Adjoining these walls were mutants of men, barely distinguishable people crawling on the ground like lame arachnids sucking spilt meal.
 They treasured on their backs sacs, equally precious and pulsating.
 Whatever these men were preoccupied with, whether it be their sacs or their feed, they paid no attention to the Hero as he ran walked past them, his arms raised in anxiety as his mind imagined him in them.

 The Hero thought of killing them.
 They might attack him once he got distracted.
 But then again, the walls could very well burst open, enveloping him in a skin-crawling embrace of whatever made their surfaces and crevices their abodes.
 They may as well lean over and swallow him whole before breaking him down into food.
-Or maybe the ceiling would spew digestive fluids, dissolving his being for the men with sacs to lick clean.
+Or maybe the ceiling would spew digestive fluids, dissolving him where he stood for the men with sacs to lick clean.
 It made no difference.
 The Hero looked up.
 Sure enough, there was cake above…